 (UWMP), refer Appendix B Stormwater Reticulation Plan.
 Stormwater connections for individual lots are not included in the DCP and are considered a standard subdivisional cost.
 Water reticulation Although the existing lots had access to water services, the existing smaller water pipe sizes were not adequate to accommodate the proposed increased density and required upgrading.
 A majority of the existing water mains have been upgraded to 150, 200 and 250mm diameter. pipe sizes to ensure appropriate pressure is supplied to accommodate development of all lots within the structure plan.
 Refer Appendix C Water Reticulation Plan .
 Water connection points for individual lots are not included in the DCP and are considered a standard subdivisional cost.
 Mobilisation and Management Required to progress the infrastructure works - includes but is not limited to the following cost items: Mobilisation of Machinery to site and establishment of site compound.
 Construction water for dust management.
 Survey and set out of works.
 Location of existing services.
 Contractor supervision and management.
 Preparation of management plans.
 Dilapidation surveys.
 Traffic management.
 Site works Bulk Earthworks for upgrading roads, installing new roads and POS areas.
 Stabilising areas for dust management.
 Protection of existing trees.
-Electrical infrastructure costs allow the provision of the ultimate power demand to individual sites.
-The electrical network has been rationalised and upgraded to include new high and low voltage cables, streetlights, Based on the demand created by the proposed density of development of each of the proposed lots less the existing supply.
+Electrical infrastructure costs Based on the demand created by the proposed density of development of each of the proposed lots less the existing supply.
 Power reinforcement is required to meet the ultimate power demands for development sites, to enable this high voltage feeders installed from the Rivervale Zone substation to connect into the internal electrical infrastructure, which then distributed power throughout the structure plan area.
 Given the higher proportion of demand generated by the mixed use sites, it was determined that the costs associated with the high voltage feeder extension would be most equitably shared by the mixed use sites only and not the whole of the development.
 Refer Appendix D Underground Power Distribution Plan HV Master Plan.

-NEED AND NEXUS - CIVIL INFRASTRUCTURE DESIGN AND CONSTRUCTION:
+NEED AND NEXUS - CI VIL INFRASTRUCTURE DESIGN AND CONSTRUCTION: k and utilities were not of a sufficient standard to facilitate the scale rings, and therefore required upgrading.
+In this area of fragmented